Supreme Court Rules That Warrants Are Required For Cellphone Location Data

 A new Supreme Court ruling has imposed new restrictions and limits on the ability for law enforcement to obtain cellphone data that can be used to determine the location of criminal suspects, as reported by Reuters.

-In the 5-4 ruing in Carpenter v.
-United States, the court stated that government and law enforcement generally require a court-approved warrant in order to track one’s location data through their cellphone records.
+In the 5-4 ruling in Carpenter v.
+United States, the court stated that government and law enforcement agencies generally require a court-approved warrant in order to track one’s location data through their cellphone records.

-Up until now, police typically obtained said data without a warrant, by simply requesting the information from wireless carriers.
-The court came to the conclusion that obtaining said data without a warrant amounts to an unreasonable search and seizure, as outlined in the Fourth Amendment of the U.S. Constitution.
+Up until now, police typically obtained the data without a warrant by simply requesting the information from wireless carriers.
+The court came to the conclusion that obtaining the data without a warrant amounts to an unreasonable search and seizure, as outlined in the Fourth Amendment of the U.S. Constitution.

 The majority ruling was written by conservative Chief Justice John Roberts, who sided with Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor, and Elena Kagan (the four of whom are considered to be the more liberal of the court judges).

-In his ruling, Roberts noted that cell phones are a “pervasive and insistent part of daily life”:
+In his ruling, Roberts noted that cell phones are a “pervasive and insistent part of daily life.”

-American Civil Liberties Union lawyer Nate Wessler, who represented Carpenter throughout the trial, had this to say:
+American Civil Liberties Union lawyer Nate Wessler, who represented Carpenter throughout the trial, had this to say.

 However, Justice Roberts stressed that there are instances where police would not need to obtain a warrant for certain business records.
 Similarly, he noted that this ruling does not sort out other ongoing privacy concerns and issues, including whether or not law enforcement would need to obtain warrants in order to access real-time cellphone location data, which could be used to actively track suspects.